ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

       This method is deprecated and will be removed in the next public release of Ceres Solver.
 Use :func:`Problem::HasManifold` instead.

-      Note also that if a ::class::`Manifold` is associated with the parameter block, this method will return ``false``.
+      Note also that if a :class:`Manifold` is associated with the parameter block, this method will return ``false``.

 .. function:: void SetManifold(double* values, Manifold* manifold);